RustMagazine/rustmagazine/content/issue-2/optimize-binary-search.md

 > This is the second article on **pr-demystifying** topics.
-Each article labeled **pr-demystifying** will attempt to demystify the details behind the PR
+Each article labeled **pr-demystifying** will attempt to demystify the details behind the PR.

 In this article, I'll share my experience of making my first contribution [(#74024)](https://github.com/rust-lang/rust/pull/74024) to rust by optimizing the best-case complexity of the `slice::binary_search_by()` function to **O(1)**.
 Despite the fact that this optimization was already included in Rust 1.52, which was released on May 6, 2021, I believe it's worth revisiting and shedding light on what went into making this improvement.
 Interestingly, this PR turned out to have a surprising connection with the Polkadot network downtime that occurred on May 24, 2021, half a month after Rust 1.52 has been released.
 If you're curious to learn more, keep reading.